MerginMaps/docs/src/manage/plugin-sync-project.md

 To download a project:

 1. Right-click on the project and select **Download**
 ![](./download.png)

 2. Browse to the folder, where you want to save the project and click **Select folder**
 ![](./download-progress.png)

 3. Once the download is completed, you will have the option to open the project in QGIS.
 ![](./download-open.png)

 ## Project status in QGIS
 It is recommended to run the project status after changing your layers and project.

-To see the status of your project and data, right-click on the project in the Browser panel or click on **Status** in the Mergin plugin panel:
+To see the status of your project and data, right-click on the project in the Browser panel or click on **Synchronise Mergin Maps project** icon in the <QGISPluginName /> panel:

 ![](./sync-status-toolbar.png)